jibuji/btc-eth-bridge/backend/design.md

    - Endpoint: `/wrap-history/{wallet_id}`
    - Allows frontend to query wrap history

-Rationale: This process ensures secure, traceable conversion from BTC to WBTC with proper status tracking and error handling.
+Rationale: This process ensures secure, traceable conversion from BTC to WBTB with proper status tracking and error handling.

-## Unwrap Logic (WBTC to BTC)
+## Unwrap Logic (WBTB to BTC)

-The unwrapping process converts WBTC back to BTC:
+The unwrapping process converts WBTB back to BTC:

 1. User Action:
    - Frontend displays an ETH address (`Bridge-Delegator-ETH-Addr`)
-   - User transfers WBTC to `Bridge-Delegator-ETH-Addr`
+   - User transfers WBTB to `Bridge-Delegator-ETH-Addr`
    - User confirms transfer in the app

 2. Initiation:
    - Endpoint: `/initiate-unwrap`
-   - Payload: signed ETH transaction to burn WBTC, with `wrp:wallet_id-btc_receiving_address` in calldata
+   - Payload: signed ETH transaction to burn WBTB, with `wrp:wallet_id-btc_receiving_address` in calldata
    - Processing:
      a. extract `Bridge-Delegator-ETH-Addr`, `amount`, `wallet_id` and `btc_receiving_address` from the signed ETH transaction.
      b. broadcast the signed ETH transaction, and insert a record in DB with status `INITIATED`, the record should contain `Bridge-Delegator-ETH-Addr`, `amount`, `wallet_id`, `eth_tx_hash` and `btc_receiving_address`.